janvonrickenbach/TraitsUI_wxPhoenix_py3/README.rst

 .. image:: https://codecov.io/github/enthought/traitsui/coverage.svg?branch=master
    :target: https://codecov.io/github/enthought/traitsui?branch=master

+This is a fork of the TraitsUI Package that adds support wxPythonPhoenix and Python3

 The TraitsUI project contains a toolkit-independent GUI abstraction layer, which is used to support the "visualization" features of the